Graduate Program Overview

 Purdue University is a tenable school under the provisions set forth by the Fannie and John Hertz Foundation.
 Hertz Fellowships cover tuition and all fees plus a $25,000 annual stipend.
 Students apply directly for this fellowship.
 For more information see http://www.hertzfndn.org

 Students who do not receive fellowships will be given graduate teaching assistantships with stipends ranging from $14,670 to $16,020 per academic year with a minimum of $16,020 for most successful applicants who can be assigned to classroom teaching.
 Half-time assistants usually teach four hours per week.
-Fees are remitted to several hundred dollars a semester and reduced insurance costs.
+Teaching assistants must pay a partial student fee rate of around $350.00, and are also eligible for reduced insurance costs.
 Teaching assistant training and mentoring is provided by the Assistant to the Head.

 The Mathematics Library, located in the Mathematical Sciences Building, features an outstanding collection of research journals and reference material in pure and applied mathematics.
 The department maintains a network of Sun Workstations, several high performance scientific computing and graphics workstations, and equipment for high-quality graphics output.
 Supported software includes TeX, LaTeX, Macaulay, MACSYMA, Maple, Mathematica, and MATLAB.
 University facilities for research computing include an Intel Paragon parallel supercomputer.
 Student offices contain workstations and the Mike Keedy Computer Laboratory contains workstations, personal computers, terminals, and laser printers for graduate student use.